XorreAI/Miydi-Maps/README.md

 ## 📅 Data Timeliness

 The datasets currently available were pulled in April 2024.
 Please be aware that this data will not receive updates.
 However, we are considering the incorporation of additional data sets in future releases to ensure the continued relevance and expansion of the Miydi Maps - Open Street Data edition.

-This edition of Miydi Maps is a testament to our commitment to providing extensive, versatile data solutions to meet the diverse needs of our users.
-Whether you're working on urban planning, navigation applications, or any project requiring detailed geographic data, Miydi Maps - Open Street Data edition offers the foundational data to propel your initiatives forward.

 # Using the Miydi Maps Connection Layers